sf-wdi-19-20/modules/lightning_talks/README.md

 ### Suggestions

 Get creative and play with your tech.
-You're not required to build a demo (and you probably wouldn't have enough time to present it!), but try out tech instead of just reading about it.
+You're not required to build a demo (and you probably wouldn't have enough time to present it while introing a totally new tool!), but try out your tech instead of just reading about it.

 ## Topic Ideas